 Three Rivers Park District is offering a Recreation Pass Plus card which offers free equipment rentals, discounts on programs and events, and two free recreation passes per individual family member.
 With these passes you can enjoy archery, swimming, dog off-leash areas, disc golf, boat trailer parking and cross-country skiing.

-The Recreation Pass Plus card is available for families and individuals who live in Hennepin County and are experiencing financial difficulty.
+The Recreation Pass Plus card is available for families and individuals who live in Hennepin County or Scott County and are experiencing financial difficulty.
 Many programs qualify including SSI, Medical Assistance and WIC.
 You can apply online or by phone.

 YMCA